Reiji's Explorationsin Sound & Structure

 Performance Record of J.S.
 Bach – Invention No. 11 in G Minor, BWV 782

-A performance record of Bach's Invention No. 11 (BWV 782), interpreted and recorded by Reiji at age 9.
+Overview: A performance record of Bach's Invention No. 11 (BWV 782), interpreted and recorded by Reiji at age 9.
 This piece presents a unique harmonic ambiguity and spatial distortion, which Reiji explores through overtone balancing and chordal reinterpretation.
 Special attention is given to unexpected cadences and a distinctive final trill.
 His analysis introduces acoustic metaphors like "inverse Fourier transform" to describe harmonic parsing, reflecting both intuitive and theoretical sensitivity.

 In measure 10, the right hand moves from D minor → A7 → D minor, while the left hand progresses from G minor → A7 → D minor.
 When combined, a mysterious and momentary harmony like B♭6/7 emerges.